How to Write a CV Personal Statement: A Guide

 An effective, engaging CV summary should include a concise summary of your qualifications and mention relevant skills and experience.
 It should also demonstrate a track record of success and achievements.
 In addition, it provides a chance to showcase a unique value proposition to make your application stand out from the crowd.

 The ideal CV personal statement is no longer than two to three sentences.
-It can be a challenge to distil your qualities, achievements and experience into such a short paragraph, but it can prove a useful exercise in economy, requiring you to succinctly summarise your unique selling points for employers.
+It can be a challenge to distill your qualities, achievements and experience into such a short paragraph, but it can prove a useful exercise in economy, requiring you to succinctly summarise your unique selling points for employers.

 Benefits of Including a CV Personal Statement